scottpetrovic/krita-org-hugo/content/en/posts/2016/interview-with-anne-derenne.md

 ### If you had to pick one favourite of all your work done in Krita so far, what would it be, and why?

-“Mediterranean migrant tragedy” … because it´s a drawing I had in mind for a long time.
+"Mediterranean migrant tragedy" … because it´s a drawing I had in mind for a long time.
 It´s one of my first illustrations 100% done with Krita.

 ### What techniques and brushes did you use in it?